 Joined ITC welcome Hotel new Delhi as a chef in the opening team, I am proud of this achievement because it made me the chef that I am today.

 Also flew to London and worked as a sous chef in Jaipur restaurant in Milton Keynes as the opening team.

 worked in Ragamama Catering company as a head chef.

 I worked in DNC Wembley Stadium as a food controller Looking after 40 to 45 Kitchens Units checking food quality and maintaining food & hygiene standards and give training to new chefs

 CELEBRATING 10TH ANNIVERSARY AT MOTI MAHAL Holborn London .

-I was the guest Chef showcase a special menu in honour of the great artist M.F.
-Husain, from the 13th until the 18th of July 2015
+As well as hosting an event for M.F Husain in 1998 I was also the guest Indian Chef Irfan Khan to showcase a special menu in honour of the Late great artist M.F.
+Husain, from the 13th to the 18th of July 2015.

 Chef Irfan Khan works with Aromas Catering as Executive Chef since 2011.

 Chef Irfan consultancy Chef at SOHO FARMHOUSE in Oxford since April 2018.